-Diploma Program Contact Hours: 800 Semester Credits: 26 Instructional Weeks - Full Time: 32 Average Time to Complete - Full Time: 8 Months
+Diploma Program Contact Hours: 800 Semester Credits: 26

 Whether in a physician's office, a clinic, or hospital-owned physician network, the Medical Assistant performs many services on the physician's behalf.
 These may include admissions work, preparing the patient for examination or treatment, operating diagnostic equipment, and performing diagnostic procedures.
 The Medical Assistant is also responsible for the patient's medical records and insurance forms as well as for scheduling appointments and maintaining medical records for the physician.
 A diploma will be issued upon successful completion of the program.